Trow-Registry/trow/INSTALL.md

 We recommend spinning up a small GKE cluster for testing Trow to begin with.

-_MacOS warning:_ The scripts have been tested on Linux, let me know if there are any MacOS issues.
+_MacOS warning:_ The scripts have been tested on Linux, let us know if there are any MacOS issues.

 ### Pre-requisites